kimballj/cst236/Lab1.rst

 .. note::

     Please ensure all your work is committed and pushed to your Lab 1 branch.
-Now email me the address to your repo. looking on github is a good way to check that I will be able to see all your work.
+Now email me the address to your repo and drone.io job.
+Looking on github is a good way to check that I will be able to see all your work.